kalekdev/uni/semester-1/lineare-algebra/notes.typ

 === Properties
 - The diagonal elements of an upper square matrix in reduced form are its eigenvalues; algebraic multiplicity can also be easily read from this form.
 LTD: Find / write proof
 - $"det" bold(A) = product lambda_i$ - The determinant is equal to the product of eigenvalues.
-- _Trace_ - Sum of diagonal elements of a matrix.
+- $"trace" bold(A) = sum lambda_i$ - Sum of diagonal elements of a matrix.
 This is equal to the sum of eigenvalues.
 - Any vector which can be expressed as a linear combination of eigenvector(s) with the same eigenvalue is also also an eigenvector of the same eigenvalue (fundamental rules of linear transformations) - all vectors in the same line have the same eigenvalue.
 Furthermore, a single eigenvalue may have an $n >= 1$ dimensional eigenspace - any vector in this space also has the same eigenvalue.
 $
   bold(x) &= alpha bold(y) + beta bold(b)\